Gitcoin and Radical Liberalism

 Gitcoin is a platform which aims to connect people with skills and desire to work on FOSS projects with people or organizations who have a need and resources to fund the required work.
 At its core is a bounty type approach where jobs are created with prospective payouts available to whoever completes them, but there are also other mechanisms through which people can receive funding (e.g. grants).
 Gitcoin distributes funding in the form of cryptocurrency.

 Gitcoin seems fairly closely allied with Ethereum, with the “Labs” product described as “Experiments to grow Ethereum”.
-One of these experiments has been in deploying the principles of “liberal radicalism”, specifically quadratic voting, to fund 25 Ethereum infrastructure projects.
-This post outlines how the experiment was designed, it can succinctly be described as “crowdfunding with matched donations”, where the entity matching the funding weights its matching contributions more towards the projects which received many smaller donations.
+One of these experiments 1 has been in deploying the principles of “liberal radicalism” 2, specifically quadratic voting, to fund 25 Ethereum infrastructure projects.
+This post 3 outlines how the experiment was designed, it can succinctly be described as “crowdfunding with matched donations”, where the entity matching the funding weights its matching contributions more towards the projects which received many smaller donations.
 In this case a greater number of individual donations was taken to mean that more individuals donated to that project, and so it would receive a larger matching contribution than a project which received a smaller number of large donations.
-In this case Gitcoin had up to $25,000 to award in matching donations.
+In the first round Gitcoin had $25,000 to award in matching donations.

 Linking human identities to blockchain identities, or ensuring that a single human can only have one identity on chain, is a huge challenge.
 It could probably only be achieved by heavy reliance on centralized entities, which would then become points of weakness.
 There are many people who would opt out of or resist any system which attempted to force association between their offline identity and on chain addresses.

-A third round of Gitcoin funding with quadratic matching occurred in Oct 2019, and was reported on in detail by Vitalik Buterin.
+A third round of Gitcoin funding with quadratic matching occurred in Oct 2019, and was reported on in detail by Vitalik Buterin 5.
 In total $163k was donated to 80 projects by 477 contributors, augmented by a matching pool of $100k.

 One of the comments Buterin made was about the relatively low share of funding awarded to Gitcoin itself (it received 0.9% of funding in the round).
 He praised Gitcoin’s efforts and stated that the Ethereum Foundation and Consensys had been giving grants to Gitcoin which included covering some of their running costs.